50 Foolproof Ways To Wear Your Favorite Pair of Blue Jeans

 When it comes to American fashion, nothing defines us better than denim.
-In fact, we’re willing to bet that no other material can single-handedly conjure up visions of Americana and its storied subcultures better: Greasers, cowboys, hippies, rappers, rockers—they’ve all put their own very different stamp on the same staple, and today, we’re just as connected to our own interpretations of denim, if not more so.
+In fact, we’re willing to bet that no other material can single-handedly conjure up visions of Americana and its storied subcultures better: Greasers, cowboys, hippies, rappers, rockers—they’ve all put their own very different stamp on the same staple, and today, we’re just as connected to our own interpretations of denim (and what to wear with jeans), if not more so.

 MORE: How to Make Ripped Jeans in 5 Easy Steps